Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 1. Experiencing a series of setbacks or failures in a short period.
 2. Juggling multiple high-stakes projects with competing deadlines.
-3. Losing a key opportunity to advance in their career or personal life.
+3. Losing a pivotal opportunity to advance in their career or personal life.

 **Internal Dialog:**